-Level Of Granularity
+• Level Of Granularity

 This setting impacts on which level the intra-week pattern analyzer step of the OSA algorithm will be executed: on product, sub-department or store level.
 For example, when the Level of Granularity is set to 2000, you need transactional information containing 2000 x 2.5 times the number of instances at which the product was sold during the period specified in the Number of Weeks setting.
 To run the intra-week pattern analyzer step at the product level, the product must have been sold 5000 times at the store considered by the algorithm.
 To run the intra-week pattern analyzer step at the sub-department level, products of that sub-department must have been sold 5000 times at the store considered by the algorithm.
-To run the intra-week pattern analyzer step at the store level, 5000 products must have been sold by the store in the specified Number of Weeks setting.
+To run the intra-week pattern analyzer step at the store by the algorithm.
+To run the intra-week pattern analyzer step at the store considered by the algorithm.
+To run the intra-week pattern analyzer step at the store inthe specified Number of Weeks setting.

-Minimum Transaction Threshold
+• Minimum Transaction Threshold

-This setting determines which products will be considered when the estimation model step of the OSA algorithm is executed: products included in fewer transactions than specified in the Minimum TransactionThreshold setting during the period specified in the Number of Weeks setting will be excluded.
+This setting determines which products will be considered when the estimation model step of the OSA algorithm is executed: products included in fewer transactions than specified in the Minimum Transaction Threshold setting during the period specified in the Number of Weeks setting will be excluded.
 For example, if the Minimum Transaction Threshold setting is 50 and the Number of Weeks is set to 13, then a product will be excluded by the estimation model if it is sold in fewer than 50 transactions during a 13 week period.